Also known as Breast Implants or Breast Augmentation

 • One or both of your breasts failed to develop normally or have elongated shape (tubular breasts).

-Breast augmentation is usually performed under general anaesthesia.
+Breast implantation is usually performed under general anaesthesia.
 However, a small number of surgeons prefer the use of local anaesthesia with sedation.
 Most patients can go home the same day after a few hours of surgery and only occasionally do patients stay in hospital overnight.

 There are a number of means to insert a breast implant.
 There are three common types of incision.
 It is a matter of patient and surgeon preference as to which is used.
 For more information on the incisions, please download our brochure.

 The quality of the implant used is very important.
 Rest assured, at New Birkdale Clinic we will offer you a choice of the best implants available, developed by the world’s leading companies in the design and production of modern breast implants.

 All breast implants come in a variety of sizes, usually expressed as a volume.
 For example, 60ml would be a very small implant, whereas 600ml would be a large implant.
 The majority of women have implants in the range of 260ml to 380ml.

 Implants come in two basic shapes, either perfectly round or teardrop shaped.
 Some surgeons prefer one shape over the other, whilst others will use different types depending on the patient’s own characteristics.
 Overall, both give excellent results.
 For more information on the types of implants, please see our blog post The Different Types Of Breast Implants (Round vs Tear Drop), or download our brochure.

 • The operation takes approximately 30 minutes to an hour to perform

 • Following surgery, most patients will be asked to wear a firm support bra for up to six weeks